-The treasurer should insist on having all money that is paid in by the church members placed in the usual tithe envelopes.
-Have each set down the various items and amounts, making sure that the money inclosed equals the total specified on the envelope.
-Then he should sign his name and give his address, and place the envelope on the offering plate or hand it to the treasurer.
-Envelopes, which should be preserved for a time, will serve as vouchers as to the amount, etc. They are also useful to the auditor in checking over the items entered in the book.
+Proper Method for Payment of Money by Members.-The treasurer should insist that all money paid in by church members other than the regular church collection be placed in the regular tithe and offering envelopes, instructing each member to list the various items and amounts on the envelope as indicated, and to make sure that the money enclosed equals the total shown.
+The member should sign his name and give his address, and place the envelope on the offering plate or hand it to the treasurer.
+Envelopes should be preserved to serve as vouchers until the treasurer's accounts are checked by the conference auditor.